Commercial waste frequently asked questions

-> Occasionally, a collection may be missed due to circumstances beyond our control.
-If this happens, please contact the commercial team on 01792 761760 / 761761.
+Occasionally, a collection may be missed due to circumstances beyond our control.
+If this happens, please contact the commercial waste team.
 We will aim to collect as soon as possible.

 When is my collection day?

 Different crews are responsible for collecting your general refuse and recycling.
-To find out your collection day, please contact the team on 01792 761760 / 761761.
+To find out your collection day, please contact the commercial waste team.
 Your collection day will also be given on your contract.

 Will my collection days always be the same?